 Gautam joined Watsi on November 5th, 2014.
 Eight years ago, Gautam joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Gautam's most recent donation traveled 8,600 miles to support Da, a 64-year-old woman from Thailand, to fund a surgery to help her walk again.
+Gautam's most recent donation traveled 8,200 miles to support Besufikad, a 4-year-old boy from Ethiopia, to fund hypospadias corrective surgery.

 Da is a 64-year-old woman from Thailand.
 She lives alone and she is retired.
 Her daughter, who works as a day laborer, supports her with basic living cost and takes care of her when she is sick.
 On January 5th, after Da finished taking a shower, she tried to pick her shirt from the bathroom floor and she suddenly slipped.
 She fell down on the floor and broke her left femour bone.
 Currently, she experiences pain in her left thigh.
 She can’t move her left leg and can’t even sit down.
 She can only slightly move her toes.
 There is no external wound but the swelling has gotten worse, which is a concern for her.
 With the help of our medical partner, Burma Children Medical Fund, Da will undergo surgery to reset her fractured bones and ensure proper healing.
 The procedure is scheduled for January 9th and will cost $1,500.
 This procedure will free Da from her pain, and help her walk and look after herself again.
 Da said, "I was capable of doing my household activities before the accident.
 After that, I wasn’t even able to sit properly.
 I had to lie down all the time because my thigh is so painful.
 My daughter can't go to work because she has to take care of me."
 She also added, "After the treatment, I want to take care of myself without anyone’s help.
 I don’t want anyone to get busy because of me.”